jweedenwright/library/technologies/ai/generative_ai_llm.md

 ## Aligning Models with Human Values {#rlhf}

-- **Reinforcement Learning from Human Feedback (RLHF):** can help build a human-aligned LLM
-- Avoid toxic language, combative/aggressive responses, and providing dangerous information
+- **Reinforcement Learning from Human Feedback (RLHF):** can help build a _human-aligned_ LLM and avoid toxic language, combative/aggressive responses, and providing dangerous information
-  - Lots of this language is on the internet, which many LLMs use
 - **HHH - Helpful Honest Harmless**
-- **Reinforcement** - agent learns to make decisions around a specific goal, by working in an environment for a cumulative reward
+- **Reinforcement** - model learns to make decisions around a specific goal, by working in an environment for a cumulative reward
-  - Action --> Analyze State --> Reward / Penalty
+  - Action Taken > Analyze State > Reward / Penalty Calculated > Fed Into Model

-  - Example:
-    - Model is an agent playing tic tac toe
+_Example: Model is an agent playing tic tac toe_

-      - Actions are based on RL Policy (of the model)
+- Actions are based on **Reinforcement Learning (RL) Policy** of the model (i.e. toxicity, hate, etc)
-    - Environment is the board / LLM context
+- Environment is the tic tac toe board (LLM context)
-    - Object is win / align text with human
+- Objective is to win (Align text with human)
-    - State s is the state of the board / current context
+- State is the current state of the board (Current context window)
-    - Action space (action a all possible positions based on current board state) / Token Vocabulary
+- Action is all possible positions based on current board state (Token vocabulary)

-    - Reward r
-  - Reward model is central in how the LLM updates weights based on each iteration
-- A _human labeler_ scores a dataset of completions by the original model based on alignment criteria like helpfulness, harmlessness, and honesty (**HHH**).
+A _human labeler_ scores a dataset of completions by the original model based on alignment criteria like helpfulness, harmlessness, and honesty (**HHH**).
 That dataset is then used to _train the reward model_ that scores the model completions during the **RLHF** process.

 ### Obtaining Feedback from Humans

 - Define your model alignment criterion (Helpfulness, Toxicity, etc)
 - Model can generate several responses
-- Human can then enter numbers ranking the response quality
+- _Human labeler_ can then enter numbers ranking the response quality
 - _Clarity of questions and instructions_ will result in _higher-quality human labeler responses_
 - Will need to convert rankings into _pairwise training data for the reward model_
   - So, with 3 ranks, you'll need to create 3 sets of responses comparing each